E-Bike Programs

 - Provide contact information when they apply, including a physical address, email address, phone number and demographic information

-Will Everyone Who Applies Get a Rebate?
+Did Everyone Who Applied Get a Rebate?

 How Much Was the Rebate For?